 The Organ Pipes are just a few minutes from Burnt Mountain.
 These dolerite columns were formed over 150 million years ago.
 Their the result of liquid lava being forced through the surrounding slate.

 Averaging about 4 m high, the columns do in fact resemble organ pipes.
 They are actually similar in appearance to the Giant’s Causeway in Northern Ireland.

 There are several options for Twyfelfontein accommodation nearby.

 - Camp Kipwe is lovely, set in among the rocks.
 They have bungalows and suites with meals.
 They also offer activities in the area.

 - Mowani Mountain Camp is similar to Camp Kipwe.

 - The Twyfelfontein Country Lodge has similar amenities to the previous two, with a pool and activities.
 It’s got a few years on it, though, and is a bit less expensive.

 - Madisa Camp has campsites and overland campsites, as well as safari tents.
 One highlight here is their Elephant Tracking excursion.
 They have other activities as well.

 Getting There: Twyfelfontein is not easy to find.
-The easiest way would be to find your accommodation first, and get directions from them.
+The easiest way would be to locate your accommodation first, and get directions from them.